SRombauts/UEPlasticPlugin/README.md

 #### Version 1.2.0 2018/02/05 for UE4.18.2:
 - manage connection to the server
 - show current branch name and CL in status text
-- display status icons to show controled/checked-out/added/deleted/private/changed/ignored files
+- display status icons to show controlled/checked-out/added/deleted/private/changed/ignored files
 - display locked files, and by who
 - add, duplicate a file
 - move/rename a file or a folder
 - revert modifications of a file (works best with the "Content Hot-Reload" option since UE4.15)
-- checkin a set of files with a multiline UTF-8 comment
+- check-in a set of files with a multi-line UTF-8 comment
 - migrate (copy) an asset between two projects if both are using Plastic SCM
-- delete file (but no way to checkin them, see known issues bellow)
+- delete file (but no way to check-in them, see known issues bellow)
 - update workspace to latest head (Sync command)
 - show history of a file
 - visual diff of a blueprint against depot or between previous versions of a file